 Features & Performance

-The price of the Pure Hot+Cool is somewhat given away in the name.
-This is three devices in one offering an air purifier, cooling fan and heater.
+The function of the Pure Hot+Cool is somewhat given away in the name.
+This is three devices in one, offering an air purifier, cooling fan and heater.
 There will be no chucking this into the loft for half the year.

-As you might hope at this price, performance is excellent with a smooth almost jetstream of air doing the job whether that’s heating or cooling.
-We found the Pure Hot+Cool managed to heat a cold room (a medium sized lounge) to the high teens (celsius) in around 20-30 minutes.
+As you might hope at this price, performance is excellent with a smooth, near- jet stream of air doing the job.
+We found the Pure Hot+Cool managed to heat a cold room (a medium-sized lounge) to the high teens (Celsius) in around 20-30 minutes.

 What you can’t see, or sense, is the filters doing their job but the screen or app (see below) will tell you all the hard work it’s doing.
-Our test environment wasn’t particularly challenging but if you live in a city centre then you’ll notice much more what the device is doing to your air quality.
+Our test environment wasn’t particularly challenging but if you live in a city centre, then you’ll notice what the device is doing to your air quality.

-Dyson says that it captures 99.95 percent of ultrafine particles such as allergens and pollutants.
+Dyson says that it captures 99.95% of ultra-fine particles such as allergens and pollutants.
 We can’t verify that but it sounds good and one of the displays will let you know how they are doing in terms of lifespan.

-This is of course, a very expensive fan heater but it’s also a cooling fan and air purifier as well so it’s a year-round product.
+This is, of course, a very expensive fan heater but it’s also a cooling fan and air purifier as well, so it’s a year-round product - justifying the cost somewhat.

-Screen or not, the Pure Hot+Cool not a jack of all trades, master of none.
-It’s excellent at everything it turns its hand to.
+Screen or not, the Pure Hot+Cool is not a jack of all trades, master of none.
+It’s excellent at everything.
 If you can afford one, you won’t be disappointed.

 Dyson Pure Hot+Cool: Specs